Free shipping to the US on orders over $150

 Main Beef Egg Donburi Rice bowl Easy One pot meal Under 30 minutes

 Gyudon is a kind of Japanese donburi dish made of thinly sliced beef simmered with sliced onions in a sweet and savory sauce, served over a bowl of warm rice.
-It is often served topped with condiments such as red ginger and shichimi (a mixture of seven spices), as well as a semi-cooked or raw egg.
+It is often served topped with condiments such as red pickled ginger and shichimi (a mixture of seven spices), as well as a semi-cooked or raw egg.
 Gyudon is a hearty and comforting dish popular among all generations in Japan.

 Gyudon originates from a dish called “gyumeshi”, which was a stewed beef and vegetable dish commonly enjoyed in the late Meiji Era (1868-1912.)
 People would put the leftover beef from gyumeshi over rice and eat it together.
 This practice is believed to have led to the birth of gyudon.